-A two-hour weekend study hall, usually on Saturday morning, is open for all students to get a head start on homework.
-Teachers and advisors may require the attendance of any student who has not completed her work or who is experiencing academic difficulty.
-A faculty member proctors weekend study hall.
+A two-hour, faculty-proctored study hall, usually on Saturday morning, is open to all students.
+Teachers or advisors may require the attendance of any student who has incomplete or unacceptable work, needs structured time for study, review or preview.

 Study Skills I and Computer Literacy

 This trimester credit course for all entering 8th, 9th and 10th-grade students not enrolled in ESL courses, teaches, reinforces and develops appropriate and consistent study techniques and habits.
 It also fulfills the graduation requirement for computer literacy.
 Study Skills I is open to new 11th and 12th-grade students upon request and as deemed appropriate by the Director of Studies.
 Entering ESL students in Introductory and Intermediate ESL courses recieve this instruction through first trimester ESL American Culture.